 Enterprise and Connection Manager Overview

 Prism is typically deployed in a two- or three-tier hierarchy consisting of headquarters (HQ) at the top, an optional intermediate layer in the middle, and individual store servers at the bottom.
-Smaller enterprises with fewer than 50 stores can deploy Prism in a two-level hierarchy with store servers directly under the Prism HQ.
-If the enterprise has more than 50 stores, there must be an intermediate level of Point of Authority (POA) servers between the HQ and store servers.
+Smaller enterprises can deploy Prism in a two-level hierarchy with store servers directly under the Prism HQ.
+Larger enterprises often use an intermediate level of Point of Authority (POA) servers between the HQ and store servers.
 The POA and store servers join the enterprise through a Technicians Toolkit process.
 This structured hierarchy enforces synchronization of data throughout the enterprise.